 Autonomous robot 3D scans wind turbine blades

 FORCE Technology, Siemens Gamesa Renewable Energy and DTU have cooperated in developing an autonomous robot that can scan the surface of wind turbine blades before leaving the factory.
-The development of the robot has taken place in a publicly funded MADE-project.

 The project has been part of the MADE (Manufacturing Academy of Denmark) research within sensors and quality control (in Danish).
 The robot was built and tested in FORCE Technology's facilities and then tested in Siemens Gamesa's blade factory in the city of Aalborg.

 Autonomous robot that adapts to the individual blade

 The robot scans the blade surface with a 3D scanner.
 The surface is crucial for the blade's aerodynamics and thus performance.
 By 3D scanning the blade you get important information about any surface defects and imperfections.
 This information can subsequently be used to plan maintenance and optimise casting moulds.